zendframework/zend-diactoros/README.md

 printf("Message:\n%s\n", $response->getBody());
 ```

-(Note: phly/http does NOT ship with a client implementation; the above is just an illustration of a possible implementation.)
+(Note: `zend-diactoros` does NOT ship with a client implementation; the above is just an illustration of a possible implementation.)

 ### Server-Side Applications